There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 2. Social sharing

-If your viewers liked your video enough to share it with their friends and family, it is an excellent sign.
+It is an excellent sign if your viewers liked your video enough to share it with their friends and family.
 The more social shares (across social media, YouTube, or any other video publishing platform) your video gets, the more credibility your brand gets, making the number of social shares a critical metric for brand awareness.

 3. Average watch time